mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/generator/index.md

     The solution that contains the class has to be added as a runtime solution (see [here](https://mps-support.jetbrains.com/hc/en-us/community/posts/360004217260/comments/360000621000))

-!!! hint "I want to copy the output to another location"
+!!! hint "I want to copy the output to another location."

     Use the [@CopyOutcome](http://127.0.0.1:63320/node?ref=r%3A4d7d5410-8d5a-45f2-a2f2-a6b7b42a377e%28jetbrains.mps.lang.makeup.structure%29%2F12232831069847415239) annotation.